 Columbus’ top attractions are making regular evaluations regarding the safety of their patrons and staff amidst the COVID-19 virus that could lead to temporary closures.
 This post will be regularly updated with the latest information as to what attractions are open, and how to support/interact with those attractions that may be closed to the public for a short time.

 When visiting any open attraction, you can feel confident knowing they put your health and safety first as signatories of the Live Forward Pledge.
-In addition to masking up and maintaining social distance, we recommend following these guidelines to help slow the spread of COVID-19:
+In addition to masking up if not vaccinated and maintaining social distance, we recommend following these guidelines to help slow the spread of COVID-19:

 - Buy your tickets online to reduce contact with employees (many places currently require timed tickets for entry)